-Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Generate greenhouse gas emissions (GHG), either directly or indirectly, that may have a significant impact on the environment? b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
+Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Generate greenhouse gas emissions (GHG), either directly or indirectly, that may have a significant impact on the environment? \boxtimes b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions o greenhouse gases? \boxtimes